Australia Study Abroad at the University of Wollongong

 Student & Parent Services Manager Donnetta Spears is available to both students and parents for travel questions and information.
 Donnetta has worked with IFSA-Butler since 2000, and she has traveled through parts of Europe, Latin America, Australia and New Zealand.
 As the mother of 4 college students (including one who studied abroad on an IFSA-Butler program), she has a deep understanding of the ins-and-outs of study abroad from a parent perspective.
 Donnetta can be reached at the email link above or at 317-940-4252.

-Once abroad, our students are in the capable hands of our on-site office, including our student services coordinator Fiona Della Ca. Click here to read more about Fiona.
+Once abroad, our students are in the capable hands of our on-site office, including our student services coordinator Jessica Bee.
+Click here to read more about Jessica.

 Academic Records Coordinator Abby Miller graduated from Butler University where she worked as a guide for international students from all over the world.
 From that experience and combined with her own world travels, she knows the amazing experiences that studying abroad can provide.
 Abby is excited to work with IFSA-Butler students and to help answer any questions about their academic records.
 Abby can be reached at the email link above or at 800-858-0229, ext.
 4217.